 The Royal Mews Highlights

 The Royal Mews is home to the royal collection of historic coaches and carriages, and is considered to be one of the finest working stables in existence.
 To this day, The Royal Mews is responsible for all road travel arrangements for The Queen and members of the Royal Family.
 Visit to see a dazzling display of opulent coaches and carriages, including the Gold State Coach and The Diamond Jubilee State Coach.
 In addition to the luxurious coaches on display, you'll also be able to see the official carriage horses and the beautifully appointed motor vehicles used to transport the Queen and other members of the Royal Family.
-Guided tours are available in summer months, and audio guides are available in 9 different languages.查看更多详细信息 阅读更少
+Guided tours are available in summer months, and multimedia guides are available in 9 different languages.查看更多详细信息 阅读更少

 The Diamond Jubilee State Coach